How to Design A Crowdfunding Page That Boosts Outreach and Donations

 crowdfunding page example

-Check out this example to see how the Donorbox updates tab works.
+Check out this example to see how the Updates tab works.

 11. Add social proof to your crowdfunding page

-When people see that a lot of other people have made donations to your campaign, they’ll be more inclined to donate.
-It adds to their trust in your organization.
-To achieve that, you can add a virtual donor comment wall to your crowdfunding page.
+When people see that several others have made donations to your campaign, they’ll be more inclined to donate.
+It’s called social proof and it adds to their trust in your organization!
+To achieve this all-important social proof, you can add a virtual donor comment wall to your crowdfunding page.

-For example, here on this crowdfunding page, the Grand View Blvd Elementary School has enabled its donors to add a comment to the donation form and choose if they’d like that to be added to the donor wall.
-Their comments and the donation amounts are then added to the donor wall tab automatically.
-When visitors see so many different people donating to the campaign, the donation amount, and their comments, they feel an urge to donate as well.
+For example, Grand View Blvd Elementary School enables donors to add a comment to their donation form and choose if they’d like it to be added to the donor wall.
+Their comments and the donation amounts are then automatically added to the Donor Wall tab on their crowdfunding page.
+When visitors see so many different people donating to the campaign, as well as the donation amount and their comments, they may feel an urge to give as well!

 how to set up a crowdfunding page

-The proven way to ensure the success of an online crowdfunding campaign is to turn it into a peer-to-peer fundraising campaign.
-You get to encourage your supporters including donors, volunteers, board members, etc. to fundraise for you.
-As a result, you get to reach a lot of new people and your donations will be multiplied.
+One proven way to ensure the success of an online crowdfunding campaign is to turn it into a peer-to-peer fundraising campaign.
+With peer-to-peer, you encourage your supporters – including donors, volunteers, board members, etc. – to fundraise for you.
+As a result, your campaign will reach several new people and your donations will be multiplied.

-Donorbox lets you toggle a switch on your crowdfunding campaign to enable peer-to-peer.
-You can then select if you’d let visitors choose to fundraise by clicking a button added to your campaign page or if you’d invite them from the tool.
-This campaign here has a button added to its page, that people can click to start fundraising for the campaign.
+Donorbox lets you simply toggle a switch on your crowdfunding campaign to enable peer-to-peer fundraising.
+You can then select if you’d like to let visitors choose to fundraise by clicking a button added to your campaign page, or if you wish to invite them yourself within the platform.
+Steppingstone’s Day of Giving campaign includes this button – so far, their fundraisers have raised more than $34,000 towards their crowdfunding campaign.

-We share 6 pro tips from super successful crowdfunding campaigns to further help you create a stellar crowdfunding page that will surely bring in more donations and attention from the public.
+In this video, we share six pro tips from super successful crowdfunding campaigns to help you create a stellar crowdfunding page that will surely bring in more donations and attention from the public.

 Final Thoughts

-Crowdfunding campaigns are more affordable and less work than others, but that does not mean you can sit by and let it run itself.
-The steps we’ve shared will help you design a crowdfunding page with maximum shareability potential and one that will help you entice more donors to give.
-By sharing compelling stories and images, sending updates, and being transparent, you’ll have a better chance to find success with your next crowdfunding campaign.
+Running a crowdfunding campaign can be an affordable yet highly effective solution to raising more funds for your nonprofit organization.
+The steps we’ve shared in this article show you how to design a crowdfunding page with maximum shareability potential that will entice more donors to give.
+By sharing compelling stories and images, sending updates, and being transparent, you’ll have an even better chance of finding success with your next crowdfunding campaign.

-With Donorbox, 50,000+ nonprofits have boosted their donations and engaged donors with the help of simple-to-use and powerful features.
-Some of Donorbox’s best features include Recurring Donations, customizable Fundraising Pages, Memberships, Events, Peer-to-Peer, Text-to-Give, QuickDonate, Donor Management, etc.
+With Donorbox, 80,000+ nonprofits have boosted their donations and engaged donors with the help of simple-to-use and powerful features.
+Some of Donorbox’s best features include recurring donations, customizable fundraising pages, Memberships, Events, Peer-to-Peer, Text-to-Give, QuickDonate, Donor Management, and more.

 Fundraising experts and high-powered add-ons can drive your crowdfunding campaign in the correct direction.
 Check out Donorbox Premium and get personalized pricing for your nonprofit, along with endless fundraising benefits!

-Explore fundraising tips, ideas, nonprofit management resources, and more on the Donorbox Nonprofit Blog.
+Read other Crowdfunding-related blogs by Donorbox here and explore more fundraising tips, ideas, and nonprofit management resources on the Donorbox Nonprofit Blog.
 Subscribe to our newsletter to receive a list of our best articles, webinars, podcasts, and other important resources in your inbox every month.

 Avatar photo